marloncoti/tech-community-day-iac-workshop/content/25_intro_modern_iac_python/30_deploying_webservers/1_new_project.md

 +++
-title = "2.1 Creating a New Project" chapter = false weight = 1
+title = "2.1 Creating a New Project dev Stack" chapter = false weight = 1
 +++